Protons accumulate at the graphene-water interface: Conclusion

 \section{Conclusion}

-Our findings demonstrate a clear preference for the hydronium ion at the graphene-water interface under various confinement regimes, rendering the graphene-water interface acidic.
+Our findings demonstrate a clear preference for the hydronium ion at the graphene-water interface under various confinement regimes, rendering the graphene-water interface enriched with hydronium ions.
 Enthalpic forces drive the hydronium ion to the interface, maintaining the hydrogen bonding network and enabling energetically favorable interactions with graphene.
 Conversely, a subtle balance of entropic and enthalpic contributions generally pushes the hydroxide ion toward the bulk at ambient conditions, despite a clear local free energy minimum in the first contact layer, supporting its preference for optimal water interactions.
+In summary, our work emphasizes the complex interplay of hydrogen bonding, orientational preferences, and thermodynamic forces that dictate the stability of hydronium and hydroxide ions at the graphene-water interface.
+Coupled with surface polarization effects, leading to counterintuitive charge rearrangements within graphene, these findings provide a comprehensive picture of the two species under confinement and at the graphene-water interface.

 Importantly, these findings were made possible by leveraging machine learning-based MD simulations of systems encompassing up to 700 atoms and spanning over 200\;ns while retaining first-principles accuracy, far beyond the limits set by AIMD.
 This approach is crucial to our study as it allows us to achieve DFT-level accuracy and extensively sample the phase space, providing insights into the microscopic mechanisms driving these interactions.